 Class-leading interior; vastly improved steering and handling; technology tops rival pickups

-Styling is a little too similar to the outgoing truck
+Styling is a little too similar to last year's truck

-You can't go wrong with any 2016 Sierra -- assuming you pick the truck that works for your lifestyle -- so we don't suggest the base-level Sierra if you're the kind of driver who enjoys gadgets, and we don't suggest the Denali if you're going to visit dirty jobsites or rutted country roads.
-Our dream Sierra is probably a Sierra SLT or a well-equipped Sierra SLE, though we certainly wouldn't turn down the Sierra Denali if we had the cash.
+Assuming that you pick the model that works for your lifestyle, you can't go wrong with any 2015 Sierra.
+With that said, we don't suggest the base-level Sierra if you're the kind of driver who enjoys gadgets, and we don't suggest the Denali if you're going to visit dirty job sites or rutted country roads.
+Our dream Sierra is probably a Sierra SLT or a well-equipped Sierra SLE -- though we certainly wouldn't turn down the Sierra Denali if we had the cash.
 Find a GMC Sierra for sale

-Like all full-size pickups (and its Silverado sibling), the Sierra comes with a wide array of choices ranging from bed sizes to cab preference, drivetrain, engine and trim level.
+Like all full-size pickups (and its Silverado sibling), the Sierra comes with a wide array of choices that include bed size and cab preference, drivetrain, engine, and trim level.
 We've simplified things and organized the truck's features by trim level, but choosing the right Sierra for you will likely involve more than simply picking a trim.

-Pick a base-level Sierra ($28,500), and you're stuck, as you might expect, with the basics.
-That means power locks, cruise control, air conditioning and an AM/FM stereo but no simple conveniences such as keyless entry or power windows.
+If you go with a base-level Sierra ($27,500), you'll be stuck, as you might expect, with the basics.
+That means power locks, cruise control, air conditioning and an AM/FM stereo -- but no simple conveniences such as keyless entry or power windows.
 With that said, base-level Sierra models do include a USB port and an auxiliary jack.

-Next up is the SLE ($35,200), which adds all the base model's missing luxuries, such as keyless entry, power windows, SiriusXM radio, a CD player and a few more goodies.
-Such items include GMC's IntelliLink infotainment system, a backup camera and LED lighting in the bed.
+Next up is the SLE ($33,900), which adds all the base model's missing luxuries (keyless entry, power windows, SiriusXM satellite radio, a CD player) and a few more goodies.
+Such items include GMC's IntelliLink infotainment system, a backup camera, LED lighting in the bed, and a few miscellaneous appearance items.

-Next up is the Sierra SLT ($42,600), which is only offered as a double cab or crew cab pickup.
+Next up is the Sierra SLT ($41,200), which is offered only as a double cab or crew cab pickup.
 The SLT offers a long list of standard features, including leather upholstery, dual power front seats, heated mirrors and a locking rear differential.
-SLT models also come standard with the Sierra's 5.3-liter V8, while base and SLE models offered it as an option.
+SLT models also come standard with the Sierra's 5.3-liter V8, while base and SLE models offer it as an option.

 As for options, the Sierra has several.
-Extras include a power sunroof, a navigation system, cooled seats, power adjustable pedals and 4-wheel drive.
-Additionally, drivers can add safety features like forward-collision alert and a lane-departure warning system.
-New for 2016 are a wireless cellphone-charging system, automatic high beams and lane-keep assist.
+Extras include a power sunroof, a navigation system, cooled seats, power adjustable pedals, and 4-wheel drive.
+Additionally, drivers can add safety features such as forward-collision alert and a lane-departure warning system.

 |Basic||3 Years/36,000 Miles|